Himanish-30/Non-Restoring-square-root-algorithm-32-BIT/README.md

-# 32-bit Non-Restoring Square Root on FPGA (Gate Level, VHDL)
+# 32-bit Non-Restoring Square Root Algorithm (Gate Level, VHDL)

 Gate-level VHDL implementation of the modified non-restoring square root algorithm from Tole Sutikno, *"An Efficient Implementation of the Non Restoring